RMOnft/openDAW/packages/docs/docs-dev/architecture/overview.md

 [`@opendaw/app-studio`](../package-inventory.md#app) and
 [`@opendaw/studio-core`](../package-inventory.md#studio).
 The architecture is described using the C4 model.
 For a step‑by‑step look at how the application starts, see the [bootstrapping sequence](./bootstrap.md).
+Refer to the [project roadmap](../../../../ROADMAP.md) for milestone context.

 Static assets like the abstract SVG set in `packages/app/studio/public/viscious-speed` are bundled with the app; see that